ds-modules/curriculum-guide/faq/troubleshoot.md

 Kernel deaths are a common cause for your server running out of memory.
 As soon as you exceed your memory allocation, your kernel most probably will die because of the lack of availability of virtual memory or swap space.
 It is most likely due to a bug in your code.
 ```

-**What should I do if I am getting RStudio Initialization Error: Error occurred during transmission error.**
+**What should I do if I am getting RStudio Initialization Error: Error occurred during transmission error?**

 Please follow this workaround until a fix can be identified and implemented.
 Workaround involves renaming or removing ~/.rstudio via the terminal.
 To do so while bypassing the typical rstudio session startup: